Field v. Google, Inc.: Estoppel

 The court invoked the facts supporting its finding of an implied license to support and reiterate that Field could have prevented the caching, did not do so, and allowed Google to detrimentally rely on the absence of metatags.
 Had Google known the defendant's objection to displaying cached versions of its website, it would not have done so.

 Fair use

 The court applied the 4 statutory factors from 17 U.S.C.
 107 and held that Google's caching was fair use.
 The first factor, "the purpose and character of the use" weighed in Google's favor.
-The court stated that Google's use was transformative and did not merely supersede Fields use.
-The court explained that Fields use was to enrich the lives of others through poetry, while Google's use was to facilitate the operation of search engines.
-The court identified multiple characteristics that distinguished Google's use from Fields including:
+The court stated that Google's use was transformative and did not merely supersede Field's use.
+The court explained that Field's use was to enrich the lives of others through poetry, while Google's use was to facilitate the operation of search engines.
+The court identified multiple characteristics that distinguished Google's use from Field's including: